WA9ONY/Pico-RP2040/README101.md

 Week 6: Advanced Linear Algebra
 - Goals: Learn about eigenvectors, eigenvalues, and matrix decompositions.
 Understand how to perform principal component analysis (PCA).
 - Resources: Khan Academy’s Linear Algebra Course, Linear Algebra and Its Applications by Gilbert Strang, Applied Linear Algebra by Peter Olver and Chehrzad

+ChatGPT hangs here

 ## [ChatGPT](https://en.wikipedia.org/wiki/ChatGPT): #4 Request: Create a math learning plan for a beginner for these math concepts to use Python ML over a ten week time span.
 In the plan detailed each week: goals, resources used, practice problems in Python, visual graphing examples in Python, homework, Python lab examples,  Python homework problems to be solved, etc.  Resources include online courses, videos, books, websites, Python program examples, ML examples, etc.